NOTE: Frank’s is closed for the winter, and will reopen in May 2024. But you could always visit one of London’s winter rooftops while you wait…

 97% of the people who visit multi-storey car parks after dark do so with the primary intention of scoring an eight-ball of crack.
 That’s a scientific fact.

-Which is why you may feel nervous at the prospect of heading to Frank’s Café, which opens every summer on the 10th floor of a multi-storey car park in Peckham.
+Which is why you may feel nervous at the prospect of heading to Frank’s Café, which has just reopened for the summer on the 10th floor of a multi-storey car park in Peckham.

 In summary, Frank’s Cafe remains – in the face of rising competition – London’s best bar-on-the-roof-of-a-carpark.